» Disability Information » » Disability Awareness

 Osteoporosis, a disease in which bones weaken and are susceptible to fracture, is an increasing concern in all countries, particularly those with large and growing populations over the age of 50.

-How common is osteoporosis?
+How common is osteoporosis

 Around the world one in three women and one in five men over the age of fifty will suffer an osteoporotic fracture.
 In Europe alone, a fracture occurs every 8 seconds.
 Fractures can have serious consequences, causing pain and debilitation.
 They all too often result in lost quality of life, long-term dependence, or even death; one in five hip fracture patients die within 12 months of fracture.

 Despite its widespread impact, the socio-economic burden of osteoporosis is sadly underestimated.
-Few governments recognise the enormous cost that the disease represents to individuals, their families, health care systems and facilities for the elderly.
+Few governments recognize the enormous cost that the disease represents to individuals, their families, health care systems and facilities for the elderly.

 On World Osteoporosis Day, IOF joins its almost 200 global patient and medical member societies in calling for individual and government action to make bone health and fracture prevention a priority.